THE ELEPHANT IN THE ROOM

 The Invisible Primary

 How did the Republican Party ultimately select a 2024 presidential nominee?
-This chapter looks at the “invisible primary,” the process by which party elites converge on a nominee prior to the first primaries and caucuses of 2024.
-I make use of a survey of county Republican party chairs starting in early 2023 to understand how these figures were leaning and what information they were using to make a decision.
+This chapter looks at the “invisible primary,” the process by which the party converges on a nominee prior to the first primaries and caucuses of 2024.
+I make use of interviews and a survey of county Republican party chairs starting in early 2023 to understand how these figures were leaning and what information they were using to make a decision.
+While there was definitely discussion about candidates, Trump was overwhelmingly the favorite and presumed nominee, and concerns about electability, impeachments, indictments, convictions, and insurrections were largely ignored.
+Elite level debate about how the party needed to pivot away from Trump never gained real ground among the grassroots, the ones really in charge of the decision.

 Contact Author